mvarga1989/mvarga1989/README.md

 ### Academic and industry collaborations

-I am actively involved in R&D and consultancy projects as the principal researcher, as well as in lecturing and capacity building.
+I am actively involved in R&D and consultancy projects as the principal researcher.
+Additionally, I perform expert and target specific lecturing, training and capacity building for professionals and scientist coming from different backgrounds.

 ### Supervising students and researchers

 I am accepting the supervision of independent, responsible and motivated internal (ETHZ) and external students at the BSc, MSc, and PhD levels.

+Topics are not necessarily predetermined and can be adapted to student's own preferences and ideas.
+Most of the topics can be taken as either a bachelor or master’s thesis, or adapted as a Master project.
+If you have ideas and wish to pursue your topic within my research scope, please send me a brief research plan.

+Please note that I will only supervise English-written theses.

+Interested?
+Reach out to me!
+[Click here to send me an email](mailto://vargam@ethz.ch?Subject=Thesis inquiry=Thank%20you)
 #### Own topics

-If you have ideas and wish to pursue your topic within my research scope, please send me a brief research plan.

 #### Offered (open) topics

+Currently, the following topics are open:
 - 3D model of the Lausanne cathedral ([**Description**](https://ethz.ch/content/dam/ethz/special-interest/baug/igp/geosensors-eng-geodesy-dam/documents/Education/offered%20thesis/HS2023/3D_model_cathedral_ETH_GSEG.pdf)) <em><strong>in progress, fall semester/23, additional students possible</strong></em>
 - GNSS-smartphone navigation in urban environments using machine learning techniques ([**Description**](https://ethz.ch/content/dam/ethz/special-interest/baug/igp/geosensors-eng-geodesy-dam/documents/Education/offered%20thesis/HS2023/GNSS_smartphone_navigation_ETH_GSEG.pdf)) **reserved, spring semester/24, additional students possible**
 - Automate scanning-based deformation monitoring of the MAST facility at ETH ([**Description**](https://ethz.ch/content/dam/ethz/special-interest/baug/igp/geosensors-eng-geodesy-dam/documents/Education/offered%20thesis/FS2023/MSc_Topics_FS2023_GSEG_7.pdf))